Rosemary Márquez: Early life and education

-Professional career
+Career

 From 1994 until 1996, Márquez served as a public defender in Pima County, Arizona.
 From 1996 until 2000, she served as an assistant federal public defender.
 From 2000 to 2014, Márquez worked in private law practice in Tucson, Arizona, focusing her efforts on federal criminal defense.

 Federal judicial service

-During the 111th United States Congress, Democrats from the Arizona House delegation recommended Márquez to fill the vacancy on the United States District Court for the District of Arizona created by Judge Frank R. Zapata's decision to take senior status.
+During the 111th United States Congress, Democrats from the Arizona House delegation recommended Márquez to fill the vacancy on the United States District Court for the District of Arizona created by Judge Frank R. Zapata's decision to assume senior status.
 On June 23, 2011, during the 112th Congress, President Obama formally nominated Márquez to serve as a judge for the District of Arizona.
 Due to opposition by Arizona Senators John McCain and Jon Kyl, both Republicans, her nomination did not receive a hearing in the 112th Congress.
 On January 2, 2013, her nomination was returned to the President, due to the sine die adjournment of the Senate.
-On January 3, 2013, she was renominated to the same office.
+On January 3, 2013, she was renominated.
 On September 19, 2013, Senator McCain indicated that he would support the nomination of Márquez, as well as four other nominees made to the United States District Court for the District of Arizona on that day.
-Her hearing was before the Senate Judiciary Committee on January 28, 2014, and her nomination was reported to the United States Senate by a 15–2 vote on February 27, 2014.
+Her hearing was before the Senate Judiciary Committee on January 28, 2014.
+On February 27, 2014, her nomination was reported out of committee by a 15–2 vote.
 On May 13, 2014, Senate Majority Leader Harry Reid filed for cloture on her nomination.
-On May 15, 2014, the Senate voted 58–35 on the motion to invoke cloture on her nomination.
-Later that same day, The Senate voted 81–15 in favor of final confirmation.
+On May 15, 2014, the United States Senate invoked cloture on her nomination by a 58–35 vote.
+Later that same day, her nomination was confirmed by an 81–15 vote.
 She received her judicial commission on May 19, 2014.

 Notable cases

-In a August 30, 2021 ruling, Marquez threw out a Trump-era rule that permitted the draining and filling of streams, marshes, and wetlands, finding that leaving it in place would lead to "serious environmental harm".
+In an August 30, 2021 ruling, Marquez threw out a Trump-era rule that permitted the draining and filling of streams, marshes, and wetlands, finding that leaving it in place would lead to "serious environmental harm".